International students Electronic Travel Authorisation (ETA)

 Whether you can apply for an ETA will depend on your nationality.
 Please click on the appropriate section below for details.

-• a visa in another route
+• you have a visa

-• a British or Irish passport
+• you are a British or Irish citizen

 The Electronic Travel Authorisation gives permission for you to travel to the UK for up to 6 months for the purpose of tourism, visiting family and friends, business or short-term study.